 Normally when we decide whether a movie is "good" we use arbitrary qualifications like "does it say anything meaningful" or "does it make sense."
-But I'm into that.
+But I'm not into that.
 I'm into whether a movie makes me feel things in my gut.
 I'm into experiences.
 I'm into having a great time.
-I'm into trash.
+I'm into guilty pleasures and trash.
 And these are the best so far this year.

 4. "Resident Evil: The Final Chapter"The decision to kill off most of the cast between movies is a bit frustrating, but otherwise it's a total delight.
 It's tough to not respect a movie that has this flagrant a disregard for franchise continuity, especially when it's in service of brutal social commentary about how terrible capitalists are.